-May is recognized as Mental Health Awareness Month, a time dedicated to raising awareness, promoting understanding, and challenging stigmas surrounding mental health issues.
-We will publish articles related to this critical topic throughout the month of May.
+May is Mental Health Awareness Month, a time dedicated to raising awareness, promoting understanding, and challenging stigmas surrounding mental health issues.
+We will publish articles related to this critical topic throughout the month.
 If you are interested, be sure to subscribe so you don’t miss a post.
 Today, we explore how to recognize signs of depression as well as practical tips that may help you offer support to those who need it.

 Why We Must Work to Recognize Signs of Depression

 Depression is a serious mental health condition that affects millions of people worldwide.
-Accurate statistics regarding the frequency of depression and other mental health conditions are difficult to obtain because these disorders often go unreported and are left untreated.
+Accurate statistics regarding depression and other mental health conditions are difficult to obtain because these disorders often go unreported and are left untreated.

 In fact, according to the National Alliance on Mental Illness, the average time between onset of symptoms and treatment for mental disorders is 11 years.

-Signs of depression may manifest differently from person to person, making the condition challenging to recognize.
+Signs of depression may manifest differently from person to person.
+This also makes the condition challenging to recognize.

-We must do all we can to understand and recognize the symptoms of depression in our loved ones or in other people in our lives.
-To help and support them as they battle mental health challenges and also to open the door to effective strategies, treatments and medications available that can significantly improve quality of life.
+We must do all we can to understand and recognize the symptoms of depression in others.
+To help and support them as they battle mental health challenges and also to open the door to effective strategies, treatments and medications available that can improve quality of life.

 Recognizing signs of depression can be the first life-changing step towards effective management or recovery.